Fresh or Frozen Broccoli in Casserole?

 Why Blanching and Timing Matter

 Skipping blanching can result in unevenly cooked broccoli, with some florets too hard and others overdone.
-Proper timing ensures your casserole has a consistent texture and the broccoli complements the other ingredients.
+Whether you use fresh or frozen broccoli in casserole, proper preparation ensures a consistent texture that complements the other ingredients.

 By taking these small but important steps, you can elevate your casserole and enjoy the best flavor and texture that fresh broccoli offers.
+If you’re working with fresh or frozen broccoli in casserole, careful handling and timing make all the difference in creating a delicious and satisfying dish.
 Let me know if you’d like more tips or adjustments!

 Why Frozen Broccoli Might Be the Better Choice